 Research shows that an automated pharmacy care plan providing consistent patient assessment and monitoring has myriad benefits for a specialty pharmacy’s ability to intervene appropriately and effectively to improve patient outcomes.

-However, there’s still much to be desired when it comes to widespread use of these systems as a fundamental component of a pharmacy’s operations.
+However, there’s still much to be desired when it comes to the widespread use of these systems as a fundamental component of a pharmacy’s operations.
 When searching for the right clinical intervention documentation platform, pharmacies should strive to look for comprehensiveness and flexibility in data collection, analysis, and reporting capabilities.

 Collecting and Measuring the Right Data

 In order to extract actionable conclusions and clinical significance from documentation efforts, it’s important for a specialty pharmacy to determine which data points should be documented, how they’ll be measured and interpreted, and how best to standardize the documentation process to maintain consistency and reliability in the data output.

 These strategies and results will differ for each pharmacy and its mission statement, specialty areas, and goals.
 Pharmacies should strive to establish standard operating procedures (SOPs) to ensure that all interventions are recorded accurately and consistently, while clearly defining which activities will be documented as intervention versus regular job activities.